AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 In this report, findings in literature review and our group's previous work are discussed, and following that are the experiment design and apparatus set-up of our team in this semester.
 Findings and conclusion based on our experiment data and analysis are described at the end of the main body.
 Details in experimental operation such as ProCoDA setting, chemical dosage calculation, experiment process can be found after the main text.

 <div class="alert alert-block alert-danger">
-~~Good content detailing the importance, but issues with technical writing.Good connection back to importance on cost and resource availability and description of why 2 stage coagulant addition may work.The overall description of the project would be confusing to anyone who hasn't heard about it before.
+Good content detailing the importance, but issues with technical writing.Good connection back to importance on cost and resource availability and description of why 2 stage coagulant addition may work.The overall description of the project would be confusing to anyone who hasn't heard about it before.
 Keep in mind your audience is a new member on the team.
-So think what did you need to know to understand this and then include that info.~~
+So think what did you need to know to understand this and then include that info.
 </div>

 ## Literature Review and Previous Work
-**logic**: describe previous work first. in this part, talk about Yingda Du's thesis and our report after that. then is the lit review, lit review should be organized in the following fashion:1.why we do this 2. what did other researcher do 3.
+**logic**: ~~describe previous work first. in this part, talk about Yingda Du's thesis and our report after that. then is the lit review, lit review should be organized in the following fashion:1.why we do this 2. what did other researcher do 3.~~

 ### Previous Work of AguaClara Project Team
 The research of Yingda Du, a previous graduate student on the project team, explored the effects of NOM on flocculation.
 Her thesis (Du, 2017) determined the effects of humic acid on the particle size distribution of flocs and settled effluent turbidity for a synthetic surface water treated with polyaluminum chloride (PACl) as coagulant.
 The results from this thesis showed that presence of NOM increased the concentration of flocs and shifted the particle size distribution toward smaller particle sizes with a concurrent increase in the effluent turbidity.
 A mechanistically based hydraulic flocculation model, which took effects of humic acids into account, was developed in this research based on the observations of residual turbidity.
 The model was validated by successfully predicting data from independent experiments.
 The predictive model provided a useful guideline for effective coagulant dosages in water treatment.

+Our research was based on her study of bonding mechanism between different particles in water.
+There are three different kinds of particle in our research model, they are clay, humic acid and coagulant nanoparticle.
+As it was shown in Figure 2, there are six kind of possible collision.
+However, only collisions with coagulant invoved can occur in reality, because clay and humic acid are not sticky, they can not attach to each other or themselves.
 ![collision](image/collision.png)
    Figure 1： Collisions between particles during flocculation